 There is usually an abundance of all types of squash at my local Midwest grocery store in the fall and winter seasons.
 I usually bring home either butternut or acorn squash every time I go in.
 Acorn squash is so simple to make and can be prepared in a variety of different ways.
 Plus, I love the shape of the acorn squash.
 I know that might sound silly but the ridges on the acorn squash look so pretty when they're cut into slices.

 This Simple Herb Roasted Acorn Squash Recipe is one that I go back to time and again because it’s made with ingredients I usually have on hand and it doesn’t take very long to roast.
-I love to pair these squash slices with different main dishes to make a healthy dinner that’s warm and cozy, especially during the cold winter.
+I love to pair these herb acorn squash slices with pasta, baked chicken, or roasted veggies.

 How do you store acorn squash?